sailpoint-oss/developer.sailpoint.com/products/idn/api/patch-requests.md

 :::note

 The ordering of members in JSON objects doesn't affect the response.
-These examples all specify the operation first, but you would get the same response if you specified the members in any other order too.
+These examples all specify the operation first, but you would get the same response if you specified the members in any other order.

 :::